 The thought behind inferiority complex comes from the psychoanalytic part of psychology.
 It initially showed up among a significant number of works by Sigmund Freud, which were later crafted by his partner Carl Jung.
-Alfred Adler was the originator of the classic Adlerian psychology and pioneer of the term inferiority complex (1).
+Alfred Adler was the originator of classic Adlerian psychology and pioneer of the term inferiority complex (1).
 Adler held that the feeling could be overcompensated by numerous neurotic manifestations.

 Presently, the term complex is commonly used to indicate the gathering of emotionally conditioned thoughts.
 The partner of the feeling of inadequacy, superiority complex, is a mental safeguard mechanism where an individual’s feelings of predominance counter or disguise their feelings of low self-worth.